fredatgithub/Pipeline/README.md

 # Pipeline
-Generic implementation of a computing pipeline project gotten from Alex to take a look at it
+Generic implementation of a computing pipeline

+Project gotten from Alex to take a look at it